-Sequential time: Computations are linearly arranged.

-► Abstract states:

-Each kind of static mathematical reality can be represented by a structure of the first order logic (PL 1).
-(Tarski)

-► Bounded exploration:

-Each computation step depends only on a finite (depending only on the algorithm) bounded state information.

-Y. Gurevich:: Sequential Abstract State Machines Capture Sequential Algorithms, ACM Transactions on Computational Logic, 1, 2000, 77-111.
+- Sequential time: Computations are linearly arranged. - Abstract states: Each kind of static mathematical reality can be represented by a structure of the first order logic (PL 1).
+(Tarski) - ► Bounded exploration: Each computation step depends only on a finite (depending only on the algorithm) bounded state information. - Y. Gurevich:: Sequential Abstract State Machines Capture Sequential Algorithms, ACM Transactions on Computational Logic, 1, 2000, 77-111.

-Sequential time
+The postulates in detail: Sequential time